 The why

-It seeks to reframe the concept of retirement by looking at it as a positive challenge and an opportunity for people to forge new careers, build new connections and expand their identity.
+We seek to reframe the concept of life beyond the game by looking at it as a new positive challenge and an opportunity for people to forge new careers, build new connections and expand their identity.

 the need

-Professional rugby players have dedicated most of their life to the sport of rugby to pursue their dreams of personal glory or national pride or just because they loved the game.
+Professional rugby players have dedicated most of their life to the sport of rugby to pursue their dreams of personal glory, national pride or pure love of the game.

 Because the sport has consumed the majority of their young lives in training, playing and living their dream, there are consequences from the choices they made: